tomography/holotomocupy/README.md

 * Pipeline GPU data processing with CUDA streams within cuPy allows significantly reduced time for some CPU-GPU memory transfers.

 * Demonstrated for:
-    1. Holotomography reconstruction with illumination retrieval,
+    1. Holotomography reconstruction with illumination retrieval.
     2. Holotomography reconstruction with coded apertures.